contentjet/contentjet.github.io/src/documentation/install-with-docker.md

 ---
-title: Installing contentjet with Docker
+title: Install with Docker
-layout: guide.ejs
+layout: doc.ejs
+order: 5
 ---

 # Installing contentjet with Docker

 In this guide we will install contentjet onto a single host running Ubuntu 16.04 with Docker.
-By the end of this guide you will have a complete installation of contentjet cms secured with free TLS certificates provided by Let's Encrypt.
+By the end of this guide you will have a complete installation of contentjet secured with free TLS certificates provided by [Let's Encrypt](https://letsencrypt.org/).

 To complete this installation you must possess the following knowledge:

 * Navigating a linux command line, specifically the BASH shell
 * Connecting to a remote server over SSH
 * Configuration of DNS
-* Basic understanding of Docker
+* An understanding of Docker

 You must also have: